gboeing/asa/modules/module05/README.md

 ### Readings:

-Chapters 9 of McKinney's *Python for Data Analysis*
+Chapter 9 of McKinney's *Python for Data Analysis*.
+Also make sure you're fluent in the material in chapters 6-8 and 10 assigned in the previous weeks.

 ### Class Session: